creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 ---
 layout: review
-title: Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results
+title: "Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results"
-tags: machine-learning, neural and evolutionary computing
+tags: machine-learning neural evolutionary-computing
-author: Tarvainen Antti, Valpola Harri
+author: "Morgane des Ligneris"
 cite:
-    authors: "Tarvainen et Valpola"
+    authors: "Tarvainen Antti, Valpola Harri"
     title:   "Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results"
-    venue:   "Neural Information Processing Systems 30 (NIPS 2017) pre-proceedings"
+    venue:   "NeurIPS 2017"
 pdf: https://arxiv.org/pdf/1703.01780.pdf
 ---

 # Highlights

-- Method : The mean teachers model **averages model weigths**, instead of label predictions like the Temporal Ensembling method.
+- Method : The mean teacher model **averages model weigths**, instead of label predictions like the Temporal Ensembling method.
 Allows for more accurate targets and faster feedback between the student and teacher models.
 - Performances : demonstrates **enhanced performance on various datasets** (SVHN, CIFAR-10, and ImageNet) when combined with residual networks.
 Achieves lower error rates and higher accuracy compared to Temporal Ensembling, even when trained with fewer labeled examples.
-- Scalability and applicability : Enables working on **larger dataset**, and training with **fewer labeled examples**.
+- Scalability and applicability : Enables working on **larger datasets**, and training with **fewer labeled examples**.

 # Introduction
 Limitations of deep learning models :
-- requires large number of parameters and is prone to overfitting.
+- require large number of parameters and are prone to overfitting.
 - manual high quality labels for training data is expensive and time consuming.

 Interest in semi-supervised learning to use the unlabeled data effectively.